Opioid overdose drug Narcan approved for sale without prescription

 Approval by the Food and Drug Administration (FDA) means naloxone can be sold as a single-dose nasal spray in convenience and grocery stores.

-Until now, Narcon - the nasal spray version of naloxone - was only available through a pharmacist or at local health centres.
+Until now, Narcan - the nasal spray version of naloxone - was only available through a pharmacist or at local health centres.

 FDA commissioner Robert Cliff called the move "a dire public health need".